koordinates/python-client/docs/source/user/contributing.rst

 Testing
 -------

 The client includes a suite of unit and functional tests.
-These should be used to verify that your changes don't break existing functionality, and that compatibility is maintained across supported Python versions. `Tests run automatically on CircleCI <https://circleci.com/gh/koordinates/python-client>`_ for branch commits and pull requests.
+These should be used to verify that your changes don't break existing functionality, and that compatibility is maintained across supported Python versions. `Tests run automatically on Buildkite <https://buildkite.com/koordinates/python-client/>`_ for branch commits and pull requests.

 To run the tests you need to::